 This is a very simple hit that gives you a basic description of the error and tells you if the error was fatal.
 With this information, you can readily identify what the error is and where it’s located, which should be everything that you need to get rid of the error.
 If you don’t have this information, your customers could be experiencing crashes without you ever knowing.
 Because of the vast number of different errors and exceptions that can occur with a website, the method for correcting the issue can differ from error to error.

 User timing is a hit that focuses specifically on measuring load times for each individual who enters your website.
 It’s been found that a good user experience depends on the website being fast-to-load.
 The modern audience expects very fast load times, which is why it’s important that you measure this type of hit.

 If you can find a way to reduce the load times on your website, you should be able to increase site traffic and customer conversion rates.
-The user timing report that you receive by Google Analytics will allow you to analyze the performance of individual resources, which include videos, images, and buttons.
+The user timing report that you receive from Google Analytics will allow you to analyze the performance of individual resources, which include videos, images, and buttons.
 This information is provided to you in milliseconds.
 Along with the user timing hits that are captured and reported to you with Google Analytics, you’ll also receive a speed suggestions report, which should help you determine how to make your site pages load faster.

 Why You Should Analyze Your Google Analytics Hits